 But we are also an army that has heard his Word.
 We are an army brought to new life in his Spirit.
-We are an army waiting to hear the voice of Jesus call us out of the grave.
+We are an army waiting to hear the voice of Jesus call us out of the grave on that great and magnificent day of the Lord.
 For he is the resurrection and the life.
 In his death, we have life.
 And in his rising, we see our own resurrection.
-For like Lazarus, whoever believes in him, though he die, yet shall he live.